rafalp/Misago/README.md

 To start work on custom frontend for Misago, fork and install it locally to have development forum setup.
 You can now develop custom theme by modifying assets in `frontend` directory, however special care should be taken when changing source JavaScript files as no test suite for those exists.

-Misago defines template that allows you to include custom html and JavaScript code before Misago's JavaScript app is ran, named `scripts.html`.
+Misago defines template that allows you to include custom html and JavaScript code before Misago's JavaScript app is run, named `scripts.html`.

 ### Admin